akim-13/epq/README.md

-computer to perform usual tasks, for example internet browsing, file management, note taking, creating and editing text documents, presentations, spreadsheets, etc. It is usually the case for people who want to move from Windows/Mac OS to Linux and are looking for something familiar and easy to learn.
-The most suitable and closest to the aforementioned OSs option, would be a beginner friendly desktop distribution *(see the [Beginner Friendly *VS* Advanced](#beginner-friendly--vs--advanced) and [Desktop Environment *VS* Window Manager](#desktop-environment--vs--window-manager) sections below)*.
+computer to perform usual tasks, for example internet browsing, file management, note taking, creating and editing text documents, presentations, spreadsheets, etc. It is usually the case for people who want to move from Windows/Mac OS to Linux and are looking for something familiar and easy to use.
+The most suitable, and closest to the aforementioned OSs, option would be a beginner friendly distribution with a desktop environment *(see the [Beginner Friendly *VS* Advanced](#beginner-friendly-vs-advanced) and [Desktop Environment *VS* Window Manager](#desktop-environment-vs-window-manager) sections below)*.

 Gaming on Linux can be tricky as most of the game developers write software only with Windows and Mac OS in mind.
 However, every year compatibility is